katharostech/docker-plugin_seaweedfs/doc/ipo.md

 #### Process

-* Create a directory outside of the LizardFS root mountpoint using the given `Name`, such as `/mnt/docker-volumes/volume_name`.
+* Create a directory outside of the SeaweedFS root mountpoint using the given `Name`, such as `/mnt/docker-volumes/volume_name`.
-* Mount the subpath of the LizardFS filesystem ( for example, `/docker/volumes/volume_name` ) to the newly created mountpoint.
+* Mount the subpath of the SeaweedFS filesystem ( for example, `/docker/volumes/volume_name` ) to the newly created mountpoint.
 * Add the `ID` to the list of containers that have mounted `Name` in the `mounted_volumes` Javascript object.
 This variable is used to keep track of which containers have mounted the volume.

 #### Output